SoftFever/OrcaSlicer/doc/print_settings/quality/quality_settings_seam.md

 Controlling the position of seams can help improve the appearance and strength of the final print.

-Typically, aligned or back work the best, especially in combination with seam painting.
-However, as seams create weak points and slight surface "bulges" or "divots", random seam placement may be optimal for parts that need higher strength as that weak point is spread to different locations between layers (e.g., a pin meant to fit through a hole).
+Typically, [Aligned Back](#aligned-back), [Aligned](#aligned), or [Back](#back) work the best, especially in combination with seam painting.
+However, as seams create weak points and slight surface "bulges" or "divots", [random](#random) seam placement may be optimal for parts that need higher strength as that weak point is spread to different locations between layers (e.g., a pin meant to fit through a hole).

 ### Aligned